-Golf Resorts International is entering its 17th season airing on CBS throughout the country, and will kick off the season June 2018.
+Golf Resorts International is entering its 17th season airing throughout the country, and will kick off the season June 2018.
 A total of 8 resorts will be selected, displaying a new location each week.
 In each episode, host David Camp and the resident PGA professional will show you the golf course and will provide specific tips on how to play these beautiful layouts.
 In addition, six-time Major Champion Sir Nick Faldo will host a weekly fitness tip that will help keep us fit for better golf.

 We have included up-close personal interviews with some of the greatest players and designers of our time including Jack Nicklaus, Nick Faldo, Tom Fazio and Ryder Cup Captain Davis Love III to name a few.
 Some past resort destinations in the Golf Resorts International lineup include the world’s largest golf club featuring twelve 18-hole courses at Mission Hills, China; and the home of golf, St. Andrews.

 Although golf is the focus of the show, we will bring to the viewer other resort activities that will appeal to the avid golfer, and the interested traveler, to obtain the best possible resort experience.
 We are pleased to have found a way to bring these luxurious resorts into your living room, and to provide travel recommendations and golf strategies all in one place.

 According to Founder and CEO David Camp, the driving force behind Golf Resorts International, “Selecting the resorts is important, we want to give our viewers a wide variety of places to see.
 There are so many around the world to choose from.
 That said, each resort has to fit the standard of excellence of Golf Resorts International.
 The star of the show is the resort itself.”